Seraaron/agora/srd/Circumstances.md

 By default, you may choose three archetypes for your character: An **ancestry** or **species**, your **culture**, and a **class** or **vocation**.
 Which ones you choose, what your available choices are, and how important those decisions are will all depend on your game's [[Genre, Tone, and Themes|genre, themes, and tone]] — so be sure to discuss it in [[Development Sessions|session zero]].

-#que Archetype are explained in more detail in the [[Character Assembly]] article, or you can jump straight to the [[Archtypes List]] and start browsing.
+#question Archetype are explained in more detail in the [[Character Assembly]] article, or you can jump straight to the [[Archtypes List]] and start browsing.

 ![[Wealth]]